A survey and taxonomy of loss functions in machine learning: Regression losses

 \subsubsection{Mean Squared Error Loss (\cont, \diff, \conv)}

-The Mean Squared Error loss, or L2 loss, is the average of squared distances between the observed value $y$ and the predicted value $\hat{y}$.
-As for $MAE$, it is a well-known and straightforward loss function for regression.
-The squared term makes all the biases positive and magnifies the contribution made by outliers, making it more suitable for problems where noise in the observations follows a normal distribution.
-The main drawback is the sensitivity to the outliers.
+The Mean Squared Error (MSE) loss, or L2 loss, is the average of the squared differences between observed values $y$ and predicted values $\hat{y}$.
+It is widely used in regression tasks.
+The squared term ensures that all errors are positive and amplifies the impact of outliers, making it suitable for problems where the noise in observations follows a normal distribution.